| | Meatpaper four

 vodka with ideal meatiness.
 The vodka is strained, then incorporated

 into a traditional martini as usual.
+As for opposition, there

 was none, according to Moss.
 “The